 The proposed expert, Douglas Bania, sought to identify the amount of revenue the mixtape acquired that was attributed to the use of the tattoo.
 Bania noted that “84 percent of the album’s royalties were generated by streaming and downloading where the cover art appeared upon searches for the album,” and then went on to argue that, “$1,070,854 was related to use of the image for Gangsta Bitch Music Vol. 1, plus opined that $554,935 should be added for use of the likeness for Gangsta Bitch Music Vol. 2,” according to The Hollywood Reporter.

 Again, the judge was not having it.

 “Bania does [not] cite to any survey, poll, focus group, or other study where listeners — much less 100% of listeners — stated that the sole driver of their decision of what music to listen to is cover art, or that cover art is absolutely critical to their decision to listen to a song or album,” states the opinion.
 “Asked at his deposition whether he looked at surveys, polls, or studies regarding why consumers buy records, he could cite none.
 That is for good reason.
 Such a conclusion is pure fantasy.”

-This serves as a lesson for those aspiring entrepreneurs and influencers.
-Don’t cut corners in the beginning of your career.
-Do everything by the book so you won’t have to face a jury when you start to finally earn your chunk of change.
-Hire an experienced business attorney who is familiar with intellectual property laws, false light law, and misappropriation to help you avoid lawsuits like this one.
-Get in contact with RM Warner today.
-We know how to help.
+Let this serve as a lesson for all aspiring entrepreneurs and influencers: don’t cut corners in the beginning of your career!
+Do everything by the book so you won’t have to face a jury when you start finally earning a chunk of change.